antoniofrs/docker-scripts/README.md

 # Docker scripts

+## Docker cargo

-Here you can find a simple script to export a docker volume as zip folder.
+docker-cargo allow you to import and export docker volumes.

+To export a list of volumes:

+`docker-cargo export $(docker volume ls -q --filter "name=regex_filter_here"`

+To import a list of volumes:

+`docker-cargo import $(ls volumes_export/*.tar.gz)`

+Enjoy!